Stags Leap District AVA: History

 The origin of the name "Stags Leap" is not well documented.
 Most common oral histories attribute it to a native Wappo legend of a stag leaping to escape hunters as another version refers to a large, majestic stag that eluded a generation of hunters, always leaping and escaping at the last moment.

 Grapes were planted in 1872, by Terrill L. Grigsby, on the family's 700 acre parcel where the current Stag's Leap estate resides.
 He built Occidental Winery, the area's first, in 1878.
-Nathan Fay planted the first Cabernet Sauvignon in the area in 1961, on land that would later be purchased by Warren Winiarski for Stag's Leap Wine Cellars.
+Nathan Fay planted the first Cabernet Sauvignon in 1961, on land that would later be purchased by Warren Winiarski for Stag's Leap Wine Cellars.
+Pioneering vinters, Richard Steltzner and Bernard Portet, settled in Stags Leap in 1964 and '68, respectively, establishing vineyards in the ideal terroir with its temperature, constant breezes and ideal volcanic soil to achieve fruit with a concentrated color and intense flavor.

 At the relatively unknown Paris Wine Tasting of 1976, celebrating the United States Bicentennial, Stag's Leap Wine Cellars' 1973 Cabernet vintage, grown and processed in the locale later given AVA status, ranked first in the red wine category besting wines from top-rated Bordeaux estates, and suddenly elevating California, especially Napa Valley, as a primer viticulture region.
+In 1972, John Shafer left Chicago's publishing world to become a farmer in Stags Leap.
+He grew walnut trees and grapes, terracing the steep, rocky hillsides.
+He released his first vintage in 1981, a 100 percent Cabernet that teased the palate, suggesting a Merlot blend.
+This flavor profile, the hallmark of Cabs from Stags Leap, further advocating for its unique Napa Valley sub-appellation.